johannesugb/johannesugb.github.io/_posts/disabled 2026-05-21-android-gpu-debugging.md

 ## Sokatoa

-In short, Sokatoa `v1.0.0` is what I expected from Android GPU Inspector.
+In short, Sokatoa `v1.0.0` is what I expected Android GPU Inspector to be.
 It is a very new tool, with its `v1.0.0` having been released in March 2026, followed by `v1.0.1` in May 2026.
-It is developed by the Samsung Austin Research Center but is by no means limited to Samsung devices but instead, a vendor-neutral GPU profiler and debugger.
-I've successfully used it it debug running on Adreno and Mali GPUs, on Samsung and non-Samsung devices.
+It is developed by the Samsung Austin Research Center but is by no means limited to Samsung devices.
+Instead, it is a vendor-neutral GPU profiler and debugger.
+I've successfully used it to debug apps running on Adreno and Mali GPUs, on Samsung and non-Samsung devices.
 The debugging experience was overall pretty smooth and the tool was very stable.
-Not all features are as user friendly as they could be, but there is a Discord server where one can get in contact with the developers, which are very active and open to feedback.
+Not all features are as user friendly as they could be (yet), but there is a Discord server where one can get in contact with the developers, which are very active and open to feedback.
 Overall, my experience with it was pretty awesome and I cannot wait for seeing future upgrades to the tool.

+**Releases**, **installation instructions**, and a link to the **Discord** server are available on [Sokatoa's GitHub site](https://github.com/sarc-acl/sokatoa).

 From a technical point, Sokatoa interfaces with Perfetto and uses LunarG's [GFXReconstruct](https://github.com/LunarG/gfxreconstruct).
-Its interface looks like shown in _Figure 4_ and it offers much better control than Perfetto's Trace Viewer, and is partly on par with RenderDoc.
-RenderDoc, however, offers more features and maybe more data insights---it is a battle-tested and time-proven tool after all.
-In terms of stability tough, I got a better impression of Sokatoa.
-This is remarkable for a `v1.0.1`, which is the version I've used for my first GPU traces.
+Its interface looks like shown in _Figure 4_ and it offers much better control than Perfetto's Trace Viewer.
+In parts, it is even on par with RenderDoc.
+In general though, RenderDoc offers more features and maybe more data insights---it is a battle-tested and time-proven tool after all.
+However, in terms of stability Sokatoa left a better impression, which is remarkable for a `v1.0.1`.

 ## Conclusion